translucent-link/stonechat/README.md

 * `n` - returns a number converting source data to a `float64`.
 * `t` - converts a date-value to the number of seconds since the epoch, making it compatible with `block.timestamp`

+Note: date-parsing is highly dependent on date formats.
+See the environment section below to configure date formats.

 ### POST instead of GET

 The adapter supports using POST as the HTTP method, instead of GET: